myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Subject: Banana trees are not the answer.
 >
 > Message:\
 > Banana trees are not the answer.
 Do not turn them into statues.
 Banana trees are also not merely food.
 Do not turn them into stock.
-Banana trees are questions that grow slowly: are creatures that have been saved for too long still able to wait for something to grow without immediately consuming it?
+Banana trees are questions that grow slowly: Are creatures that have been saved for too long still able to wait for something to grow without immediately consuming it?
 >
 > That question is harsh, actually.
 But banana trees ask it with polite leaves, so some people do not feel attacked.
 Good.
 Sometimes truth must wear wide leaves so humans do not get offended too quickly.
 >